openstack/project-team-guide/doc/source/dependency-management.rst

    ``openstack/requirements``.
 If the version there is lower than the desired version, prepare a patch to update the setting.
 2. Update the minimum version in the relevant requirements file(s) in the project tree.
-Update the ``lower-constraints.txt`` setting in the same patch.
+If the ``lower-constraints.txt`` file exists, then update it in the same patch.

 Excluding a version of a dependency
 -----------------------------------